Rules and Regulations

 MCSSA games are played in accordance with the rules for senior softball prescribed by the WSL (World Sports league) softball associations, (With Exceptions).
 The game management rules specific to the MCSSA and exceptions to the WSL rules are outlined below.

-All rules are governed by the MCSSA Board, and are enforced by the board and said designees, specifically the Rules Committee members and umpires.
-Italicized words in bold are the 2025 changes.
+All rules are governed in the MCSSA and are enforced by the board and said designees.

 I. Participation Eligibility